JoeyyScott/Gamer-Supplies/README.md

 + A button which allows the user to update their delivery information which will be preloaded on both the checkout and profile pages thereafter.

 **Order history**:
-+ A render list from orders linked to the users profile in the data store which contains a summary of each order.
++ A rendered list from orders linked to the users profile in the data store which contains a summary of each order.
 Included in this summary is:
     + Order Number and Date - Auto generated when the order is completed.
-    + Order Items - Contains supply name and quantity pertaining to each item on the order
+    + Order Items - Contains supply name and quantity pertaining to each item on the order.
     + Order Total - Contains the total price of the order.

-## These features are included throughout the site and thus don't fall into a specific page
+## These features are included throughout the site and thus do not fall into a specific page

 **Bootstrap Toasts**:
 + Bootstrap toasts are prebuilt notifications that are customized to suit the theme of the site, the action that has occured and display relevant messages based on this.